 The company is developing solar resources through the AZ Sun Program, with an investment of $695 million.
 APS has spent almost $1 billion on solar projects across Arizona and now uses 750 MW of solar capacity on its system, enough to serve the energy needs of 185,000 APS customers.
 In 2013 it also increased solar capacity for customers with four new large-scale solar photovoltaic plants coming online.
 The facilities, located in western Arizona, have a combined generating capacity of 62 MW, enough electricity to power 15,500 APS customers.

-Arizona Public Service is pushing conservation and the use of renewable energy in order to meet regulations requiring lower carbon emissions from power plants.
+APS is also pushing conservation and the use of renewable energy in order to meet regulations requiring lower carbon emissions from power plants.
 As part of an ongoing commitment to ramp up renewable energy plants, the company helped to build one of the world's largest solar facilities (a 250-MW concentrating solar power plant) 70 miles southwest of Phoenix, near Gila Bend, Arizona, which came online in 2013.
 In 2010 Arizona Public Service entered a long-term power purchase with a unit of NextEra Energy Resources, to buy power from the 99-MW Perrin Ranch Wind Energy Center, Arizona's largest wind project, which became fully operational in 2012.

-Arizona Public Service was established in 1920.
+APS was established in 1920.